Olympic Committee of the Democratic People's Republic of Korea: History

+This Olympic Committee can be traced to the formation of the Joseon Sports Council established on 13 July 1920, and it made Korean national competitions of each sport including All Joseon Football Tournament.
+The competitions were combined as the All Joseon Sport Games (currently Korean National Sports Festival) in 1934, and the combined competition was held every autumn.
+However, the Joseon Sports Council was forcibly dissolved by Japan on 4 July 1938, and Korean sporting activities were restricted until the end of the Japanese occupation.

-Before the Korean War, the International Olympic Committee (IOC) recognized a single Korean National Olympic Committee (NOC) representing both the North and South Korea, based in Seoul.
-After the war, North Korea displayed dissatisfaction with this arrangement, and repeatedly called for the creation of a North Korean NOC.
+The council was revived after Korean independence in 1945, and joined the IOC on 20 June 1947.
+It also established the Korean Olympic Committee (KOC) to prepare for the Olympic Games in that year.
+However, due to the division of Korea, the Soviet-backed regime in northern Korea displayed dissatisfaction with this arrangement, and repeatedly called for the creation of a North Korean NOC.
 The IOC declined these pleas on the grounds that there could be only one NOC per country.

 Regardless of the lack of recognition, the Olympic Committee of the Democratic People's Republic of Korea was founded in 1953 and it applied to join the IOC in June 1956.

 In the 1957 session of the IOC, the Olympic Committee of the USSR asked the IOC to provisionally recognize the North Korean NOC on the grounds that the East German NOC had been admitted alongside the Olympic Committee of West Germany.
 Recognition was to be done under the condition that the two Korean NOCs would agree to send a unified team to 1960 Summer Olympics in Rome, but the plans failed due to opposition by the South's Korean Olympic Committee.
 The matter of a unified team was debated over the following sessions, and lobbied by the Bulgarian and Romanian NOCs, and in 1962 the IOC finally conferred provisional recognition on the North Korean NOC.